Javhus54/MovieTicketBooking/ReadMe.txt

-This is a sample movie ticket booking
+This is a sample movie ticket booking, My first ever written code for a small demo project